deev/tahoe-lafs/docs/specifications/leasedb.rst

 Introduction
 ------------

-A "lease" is a request by an account that a share not be deleted for a duration.
-The storage server stores leases in order to know which shares to spare from garbage collection.
+A "lease" is a request by an account that a share not be deleted before a specified time.
+Each storage server stores leases in order to know which shares to spare from garbage collection.

 Motivation
 ----------